Congratulations to this year’s Everyday Health Heroes!

 Everyday Health Heroes Awards honor individuals who have impacted the health and welfare of their families or communities.
 Nominees included teachers, coaches, parents, neighbors, and healthcare providers.

 Everyday Health Heroes are men and women who lead by example and make health a priority.
 Everyday Health Heroes:

 - Are creative in how they live a healthy lifestyle;

 - Help others make changes to improve their health; and

 - Are generous with their time, talents and energy.

-The Everyday Health Heroes Awards will be presented at WWHF’s Pre-Gala VIP Event on Saturday, May 3, 2014.
-Winners will receive complimentary tickets to WWHF’s Annual Spring Gala Event on Saturday, May 3, 2014.
+The Everyday Health Heroes Awards were presented at WWHF’s Pre-Gala VIP Event on Saturday, May 3, 2014.

 Congratulations to Julia, Katie & Michelle, this year’s Everyday Health Heroes!

 |Julia Stanley lives out her passion for children’s health in her role as the Coordinator for the Childhood Obesity Prevention Collaborative.
 Julia is also a founding board member, volunteer, and past Program Director of Girls on the Run of Dane County.
 Julia tirelessly works to bring together resources to reduce childhood obesity through public awareness, education, public policy advocacy and community action.
 During her time with Girls on a Run, a positive youth development program that uses running and mentorship to inspire self-respect and healthy lifestyles, she helped reach over 1,300 girls.
 Julia’s firm belief in the healthy development of children, enthusiasm and strength as a community connector has fueled her efforts to improve children’s well-being in the region.|